 Research Seed Grants are designed to support transdisciplinary social justice research in its initial stages and help researchers, if appropriate, to leverage funding for larger external grants.
 The grants adjudication committee strongly recommends that you contact the SJRI Project Facilitator in advance of submitting a seed grant application.

 The SJRI Research Seed Grants program is distinct from CRISS, BSIG, and other internal funding programs because its focus is on transdisciplinary social justice research and collaborations with a view toward funding projects that help sustain the SJRI.

 Value and Duration

 The maximum value of an SJRI Research Seed Grant is $4,000 for a period of one year.
 Any proposed variations from the project’s budget must be submitted in writing for prior approval.
 Any unused money will revert back to SJRI one year from the grant award date, unless an extension is requested in writing one month prior.
 Grant holders will automatically be granted a one year extension if needed.

 The Director of the SJRI will appoint an adjudication committee from among SJRI affiliates to score grant proposals and disperse research grants.
-The adjudication committee operates at arms-length from the SJRI Faculty Steering Committee, and its membership will remain confidential, known only to the Director and Administrative Coordinator.
+The adjudication committee operates at arms-length from the SJRI Faculty Steering Committee, and its membership will remain confidential, known only to the SJRI Director and Project Facilitator.
 Members of the adjudication shall not evaluate grant proposals involving affiliates with whom they share a conflict of interest.
+As per Research Services’ protocol, names of the adjudication committee are available upon request after the adjudication process is has been completed.

 Only SJRI affiliates are eligible to serve as principal applicants on SJRI Research Seed Grants.
 Preference will be given to those applicants who have not received a seed grant in the past two years.

 The first page/title page of your application should include the title of your proposed project and names, contact info and affiliations for the principal and any co-applicants.